-- # cd /usr/var/X11 - 4.
-Save a copy of the Xserver.conf file by entering a command such as the following: - # cp Xserver.conf Xserver.conf.old - 5.
-Edit the Xserver.conf file to add the text -pn -ffbDoDMA 4 to the command line arguments section, as follows:

 '''

-! you specify command line arguments here

-args <

--pn -ffbDoDMA 4
+cd /usr/var/X11

 '''

+4. Save a copy of the Xserver.conf file by entering a command such as the following:

+'''

+cp Xserver.conf Xserver.conf.old

+'''

+5. Edit the Xserver.conf file to add the text -I -ffbDoDMA 4 to the command line arguments section.
+For example, if the command line arguments section is in its initial default state, it appears as follows:

-6. Return the system to multiuser mode by executing the following command:
+- 6. Return the system to multiuser mode by executing the following command: - # init 3